mbeddr/mps-platform-docs/src/doc/docs/reference/included_libraries.md

 - *mps-textgen.jar* - Java runtime classes of the [TextGen](https://www.jetbrains.com/help/mps/textgen.html) aspect
 - *mps-tips.jar* - contains the [tips of the day](https://www.jetbrains.com/help/mps/getting-started.html#d070c87c)
 - *mps-tuples.jar* - Java runtime classes of the [tuples](https://www.jetbrains.com/help/mps/tuples.html) language
-- *mps-workbench.jar* - Java runtime classes of the workbench.
-It provides integration with the IntelliJ Platform, the implementation of many UI elements, and it supports execution and debugging.
+- *mps-workbench.jar* contains the Java runtime classes of the workbench.
+It provides integration with the IntelliJ Platform, implements many UI elements, and supports execution and debugging.
 - *resources.jar* - the resources for MPS
 - *resources_en.jar* - the English resources for MPS

 ## Ant

 All the files are located in the folder */lib/ant/lib* and are used by [Apache Ant](https://ant.apache.org/).
-Most of the JARs contain [tasks](https://ant.apache.org/manual/index.html) that can be executed by Ant.
+Most of the JARs contain [tasks](https://ant.apache.org/manual/index.html) that Ant can execute.

 - *ant-antlr.jar* - a [task](https://ant.apache.org/manual/Tasks/antlr.html) that integrates the ANTLR parser generator
 - *ant-apache-bcel.jar* - a task that uses the [Apache BCEL](https://commons.apache.org/proper/commons-bcel/) library to manipulate bytecode